Are you new to the digital marketing journey?

 They could also use analytics to understand how users progress through their online shopping cart.
 If they notice that users have trouble with a particular step on their website, they can make changes to the site to resolve the problem.

 Publishers can use it to create a loyal, highly-engaged audience and to better align on-site advertising with user interests.

 Ecommerce businesses can use digital analytics to understand their customers’ online purchasing behavior and better market their products and services.

 While we’ve primarily talked about collecting data from a website, Google Analytics can also collect behavioral data from a variety of systems such as mobile applications, online point-of-sales systems, video game consoles, customer relationship management systems, or other internet-connected platforms.

 This data is compiled into Analytics reports, which you can use to perform in-depth analysis to better understand your customers and their purchase journey.
 Then you can test out new solutions to improve your business.

-Now, you know how to manage the process of analyzing data with Google Analytics, now it is time to get information about latest updates on Google Adwords!
+Now that you know how to manage the process of analyzing data with Google Analytics, it is time to get information about the latest updates on Google Adwords!